 Sprinkle high-quality sea salt on the vegetables.
 Eat while still warm for soft and buttery flavor and experience.
 Serve with any full-bodied dry red wine that will perfectly complement this roast.
 Enjoy.

-Translated from Japanese: I received very cleanly processed chicken frames with no odor.
-I used them to make bone broth.
+Translated from Japanese: I bought it to make bone broth.

 I have a feeling that this will become a standard for celebrations!

 Translated from Japanese: Even though the taste is strong, the fat is really delicious!!!